What We Recommend Payment Depot For

 - Next-day funding: This function ensures that merchants may collect their earnings as soon as 24 hours after every transaction.
 Users can keep track of the funding process in the Payment Depot dashboard.

 - Chargeback and risk monitoring: Payment Depot updates merchants in real time with any chargeback notifications or flagged transactions so they can be resolved quickly.

 - Free gateway: Merchants who accept transactions online may set up a free payment gateway with Payment Depot.
 This will enable customers to enter card transactions straight from the browser.

 - Virtual terminal: Payment Depot accounts also come with a virtual terminal, so businesses can key-in payments through their browser.
 This is helpful for accepting payments over the phone.

 - Equipment: Depending on the plan, Payment Depot provides users with free equipment along with their specific subscription.
-This includes point-of-sale (POS) terminals, smart terminals, and standard terminals.
+This includes POS terminals, smart terminals, and standard terminals.

 - Business funding: Users may also apply for business funding through Payment Depot.
 Business owners must have a personal FICO credit score of at least 500 and a minimum of $15,000 in gross monthly revenue for the last three months.
 Additionally, their business should have been in operation for at least six months before the application.

 - Integration: Payment Depot has strong integrations with SwipeSimple hardware, which allow merchants to take in-person and mobile payments.
 The SwipeSimple B250 mobile reader is $99, while its standard terminal is available for $425.